FAQ

 Why doesn’t the coupling height on the IoM coaches match the IoM locos?

 The reason for them being set to 16mm height rather than 25mm (as on the loco) is that this is the 16mm standard.
-However if you undo the two fixing bolts for the coupling body you will find two fixing holes for the Isle of Man loco coupling height behind the couplings and it is a simple matter to raise the couplings to the
+However if you undo the two fixing bolts for the coupling body you will find two fixing holes for the Isle of Man loco coupling height behind the couplings and it is a simple matter to raise the couplings to the correct height.

 My loco’s safety valve is blowing off below pressure, can I adjust it?